owlbarn/tutorial/book/neural-network/README.md

 $$h_i = \textrm{activation}(w(h_{i-1}x_i) + b).$$ {#eq:neural-network:update}

 This is exactly what we have seen in the feed forward networks.
-Here `w` and `b` are the parameter to be trained in this RNN.
+Here `w` and `b` are the parameters to be trained in this RNN.
 This process is shown in [@fig:neural-network:rnn-unit].
 The activation function here is usually the `tanh` function to keep the value within range of `[-1, 1]`.